Contents

 number of Olympiad.
 The host city has control over the design

-of the reverse side of the medal. - In 1900, in France, Olympian winners got paintings instead of gold
+• In 1900, in France, Olympian winners got paintings instead of gold

 medals.
 Gold, silver and bronze medals weren't given out until the